Revature-Leafbound/Leafbound-API/Branching Guidelines/Branching Guidelines.md

 3. Create a branch from your assigned issue.
 Details can be found [here](#creating-a-branch-for-your-assigned-issue)
 4. As soon as you're done creating your branch, create a draft pull request.
 Click [here](#creating-a-draft-pull-request) for more details.
 5. If you're working on a branch, and changes were made to dev...
-    - After you've done a `git pull` in your local repo, switch to your branch and do a `git merge dev`.
+    - After you've done a `git pull` in your local repo on the dev branch, switch to your branch and do a `git merge dev`.
 For details, click [here](#if-you-created-a-branch-and-updates-in-dev-were-made-merge)
 6. When you're finished with your code, navigate back to your pull request and select "**Ready to review**".
 Remember to assign your *team lead, Calvin, and Levi* as Reviewers.
 Team Leads will go through and review your code, makde any comments or suggestions, and will have a merge party to merge your code into our dev branch!

 ### Important Reminders: